irmen/cx16shell/README.md

 First type ``git submodule update --init`` to fetch the external modules.
 Then just type ``make`` to compile the shell.
-Type ``make emu`` to compile, copy everything to the correct folders on the sdcard, and immediately start it in the Commander X16 emulator.
+Type ``make run`` to compile, copy everything to the correct folders on the sdcard, and immediately start it in the Commander X16 emulator.

 Save SHELL.PRG as AUTOBOOT.X16 to the sd-card to automatically load and run the shell at startup.